nGoline/protocol_labs_sample/cmd/README.md

 Main applications for this project.

-## `/blockstreamworker`
+## `/exchangeworker`

-Main worker that gatters block info from Blockstream's API.
+Worker that gatters price information from exchanges.